jasciullo/Sciullo-Portfolio/user_research/Front-page-research-plan.md

 ## Methods

-* 10-15 min interviews people who are not working directly in the public health field.
+* 10-15 minute brief in-person interviews with people not working directly in the public health field.
-* Notes
-* Remote or in-person
+* Notes.

 ## Script